-Chiriquí Highlands: Chiriqui Province in western Panama near Costa Rica, encompasses primary forests that harbors orchids and unique endemic wildlife, including the fabled resplendent Quetzal.
-Indian cultures, bird-watching, coffee plantations, hiking horseback riding are all ready to be experienced.
+Chiriquí Highlands: Chiriqui Province in western Panama, near Costa Rica, encompasses primary forests that harbor orchids and unique endemic wildlife, including the fabled resplendent Quetzal.
+Indian cultures, coffee plantations, hiking and horseback riding are here to be experienced.
 David is the provincial capital city and offers excellent shopping.
-Chiriqui Province is known for both rafting and kayaking adventures, including Class 5 rapids.
+Chiriqui Province is known for rafting and kayaking adventures, including Class Five rapids.

 Suggested Panama Tour Itinerary

 Day 1: Panama City, Panama

 Founded in 1517, the city has long been an international crossroads.

 Panama City is a modern metropolis of skyscrapers as well as historical sights and one of the most famous canals in the world.